Karon Riley

-Karon Joseph Riley (born August 23, 1978) is a former American NFL Player, actor, producer and gridiron football defensive lineman who most recently played for the Cleveland Gladiators of the Arena Football League (2007–08).
+Karon Joseph Riley (born August 23, 1978) is an American former professional football defensive lineman in the National Football League (NFL), Canadian Football League (CFL) and Arena Football League (AFL).
+He was selected by the Chicago Bears in the 2001 NFL draft.
+Riley played college football for the SMU Mustangs and Minnesota Golden Gophers.
+He is since a television actor and producer.

-High school career
+Early life

 At Martin Luther King High School in Detroit, Michigan, Riley starred in football, basketball, and track&field.
 As a senior, in football, he was an All-City choice, an All-Metro choice, and an All-State choice.

 Professional career

-Karon Joseph Riley entered the National Football League by being selected by the Chicago Bears in the 4th round (103rd overall pick) of the 2001 NFL Draft out of the University of Minnesota.
+Riley entered the National Football League by being selected by the Chicago Bears in the 4th round (103rd overall pick) of the 2001 NFL draft out of the University of Minnesota.
 He played with the Bears in 2001 and the Atlanta Falcons (2003-2004).

 In 2005, he played two games in the Canadian Football League with the Toronto Argonauts.